ADULT LEADER DETAILS

 Here is a video to help you prepare for your CHWC experience:

 A positive attitude is important especially when stress, problems and other complications arise.
 Your reaction will influence how your teens respond.
-Your attitude can make or break Workcamp.
-For example, when something goes wrong (like the school water heater breaks and there’s no hot water for showers or supplies arrive late at your worksite), teens will watch how you react and move forward to handle the situation.
+For example, if something goes wrong (like the school water heater breaks and there’s no hot water for showers or supplies arrive late at your worksite), teens will watch how you react and move forward to handle the situation.
 If they witness you accepting a setback with a good attitude and problem-solving approach, they too will accept it and carry on a positive outlook.
 You will impact the lives of young people by offering faith to them through your speech, conduct, hard work and willingness to pray and participate in activities.
 Remember: you are a role model.
 We need your help and support in expressing enthusiasm and creating a positive atmosphere.
 Your participation in every part of the morning and evening program is vital.
 Your teens will participate in planned activities if you are participating too.
 Please do not plan activities by yourself or with your group that would conflict with Workcamp scheduled events.
 We encourage you not to go off campus by yourself or with your teens during free time.
 If you do have any negative feelings about CHWC facilities, staff or program, we ask that you do not talk to the teens in a derogatory manner about CHWC and instead reach out to a CHWC employee to express your concerns.

 A work team typically consists of one adult and six teens.
-We do our best to have a mix of experienced and inexperienced campers, both male and female from various churches and states.
+We do our best to have a mix of experienced and inexperienced campers, both male and female, from various churches and states.
 Your team will work together all week, usually in one spot.
 Sometimes teams will have more than one adult and/or teams will switch work projects throughout the week.
 Again, we ask you to have an open mind and have a positive attitude with any changes or variations that you encounter.

 The adult’s role on the work team is not to dictate and “take charge,” but rather to encourage all group members to work together as a team cooperatively and constructively.
 This can be a stretch for adults who are the “get it done” types.
 An exception to this rule would be on the last day of work if you find your team needs to work faster in order to finish your project; then by all means “take charge” and encourage productivity.
 Teams work best when they discuss problems and make decisions together; no one enjoys being bossed around.
-Seek input from everyone and when your team encounters a problem, work together to reach a consensus.
+Seek input from everyone and when your team encounters a problem and work together to reach a consensus.
 Dictators can ruin a Workcamp experience, so we encourage you to create an atmosphere of support, acceptance, affirmation, cooperation and shared decision-making.
 Adults need to walk the middle road between allowing young people to assume responsibility and guiding the experience of the work team.
 Become part of the team instead of being in charge of it.

 There may be times when you will need to intervene and assume a leadership role, like in an emergency situation or if someone’s safety is at risk.
 You certainly need to use your developed resources of maturity, common sense and experience to assist your work group in the event of an emergency.
 We also ask you to step in when you see any unacceptable behavior such as: use of profanity, put-downs, uncooperative attitude, misuse of materials or situations in which someone may get hurt.
 The use of power tools is limited at CHWC so it’s important you oversee the use of any electrical equipment.
 Additionally, since we do not always know which houses have been painted with lead based paint (which can be hazardous), CHWC’s rule of thumb is for campers to always wear a mask and goggles when scraping.
 Your job will be to make sure the teens follow these safety precautions.
 Safety is always our #1 concern and top priority.

-- Pray for the person and for patience.
+- Pray for the person (and for patience).
 Specifically ask God to change this person’s work habits and give you wisdom to handle the situation.

 - Compliment and encourage him/her to keep working hard.
 Try asking, “I’ve noticed you look tired (or are not working as hard as you did yesterday) are you feeling okay?
 Can I help in any way?”

-- Ask this person to work with you on a project.
+- Ask this person to work with you on a project. (be sure to have another team member within the same area so you are not 1-on-1/alone with a camper)

 - Ask another team member to speak with him/her one on one about your concerns.